oneacik/mindoo/Events/DDD-GDA/DDD-GDA index.md

 - [[DDD-GDA-2]]

 ### Help needed
-You can always help me with notes contibuting on the repo [https://github.com/oneacik/mindoo]
+You can always help me with notes contibuting to the [repo](https://github.com/oneacik/mindoo)